cannonQ/ergo_socials_framework/docs/moderation-rules.md

 - Disputes must be submitted via email to: **team@sigmanauts.com**
   - Subject line: `Dispute – [Username / Social Platform]`
-- The dispute will be reviewed by the full admin team, excluding any parties directly involved.
+- The dispute will be reviewed by [PICK ONE>> (I think Jury is better) -- Community Jury Pool: Maintain a roster of 15-20 long-standing members (12+ months, no mod history) who can be randomly selected (3-5 people) for serious disputes.
+They review evidence, admins execute.
+-- External Arbitrator: Partner with another Ergo-adjacent org (EF, DevDAO, ) for mutual arbitration on admin-level disputes.]
 - The submitting member may be invited into a private discussion for clarification.
 - A written decision will be issued within 10 business days.
 - The decision will include: outcome, any actions taken, whether the decision is final or subject to future review